Tofthaslund/Deptford_Gym/README.md

 5. Under **Source**, click the dropdown menu labelled **None** and select **Master Branch**.
 6. On selecting Master Branch the page is automatically refreshed, the website is now deployed.
 7. Scroll back down to the **GitHub Pages** section to retrive the link to the deployed website.

+### How to run this project locally?

+To clone this project from GitHub:

+1. Log into GitHub.
+2. At the top search bar, search for **"Tofthaslund/Deptford-Gym"**.
+3. You will land on the **Code** section of the repository.
+4. Click on the **Code** dropdown menu, just above the README file.
+5. Click on the clipboard next the the URL.
+6. Paste that into our local IDE of choice

+---